DiegoRs100/devpack-swagger-extensions/README.md

 In the interface, the following text will be generated:

-• Document : "Represents the person's CPF."
+• Document : "Represents the person's CPF."<br>
 • BirthDate : "Date represented in UTC format."

 #### Readonly properties